HoGentTIN/infra-labs/assignment/2-cicd.md

 ## Acceptance criteria

-**Warning** Demonstrate this assignment to your lecturer before you begin with the Monitoring assignment.
-The latter will require you to rebuild the `dockerlab` VM, which will result in you losing all results of the former.

 - Show that you created a Github repository for the sample application
 - Show that the application is running by opening it in a web browser
 - Show the overview of jobs in the Jenkins dashboard